 Are you looking for a flat in St Martini Gardens?

 St Martini Gardens is a sectional title scheme: all the units are separately owned and there is no central sales or letting agent.
-The Trustees and Building Manager do not know about available flats: to find flats for sale or to let try Gumtree, Property 24, Cape Breaks or the other established Cape Town estate agents and websites.
+The Trustees and Building Manager do not know about available flats.
+To find flats for sale or to let try Gumtree, Property 24, Cape Breaks, AirBnB or the other established Cape Town estate agents and websites.
+(Don’t forget to check that any agent you deal with is compliant with the Property Practitioners Act).

-We are aware of rental scams and recommend that prospective tenants work through a reputable agent and do not pay a deposit until they have seen the flat.
-They may contact the Building Manager or Managing Agent to check the bona fides of a prospective landlord.
+We are aware of rental deposit scams and recommend that prospective tenants work through a reputable agent (check that the advertiser really belongs to the agent) and do not pay a deposit until they have seen the flat.
+They may contact the Managing Agent or Building Manager (see Contacts page) to check the bona fides of a prospective landlord.